 “I swear the volus started it.”

-Vasquez rolls her eyes at the comments, but soon drops the serious look, chuckling as she looks around.
+Vasquez rolled her eyes at the comments, but soon dropped the serious look, chuckling as she looked around.
 There wasn’t a place in the galaxy she loved more than this stupid diner.
 Her right hand started to slide into the pocket of her fatigues as she looked around.
 She grasped the box in her hand briefly, just to reassure herself that she still had it, and then turned to the others to ask.